 We care because we want Nova Scotia to be a healthy, resilient place where we can thrive and flourish, find our potential, and live in communities free from gambling harms.

-Financial costs we and our communities pay for include increased needs for mental health, addictions and social services.
+Financial costs we and our communities pay for include increased needs for mental health, addictions, social services and criminal justice.
 The costs are also personal with tragedy, loss and decreased community trust and loss sometimes the result.

 Gambling harms are felt by all of us as citizens, and especially by those of us who are particularly vulnerable such as youth and seniors.

 To learn more, visit the What We Know section of our website.